Mechanism of Task-oriented Information Removal in In-context Learning: Introduction

-Based on such findings, we generalize the task-oriented information removal towards the TVS from the injected zero-shot settings to vanilla few-shot settings.
-Specifically, as shown in Fig.~\ref{fig:fig1} (B), we observe that LMs, guided by few-shot demonstrations, implicitly drive the hidden states towards TVS calculated independently in the previous low-rank filter injection experiments to produce task-specific outputs.
+Based on such findings, we generalize the task-oriented information removal from the injected zero-shot settings to vanilla (i.e., un-injected) few-shot settings.
+As shown in Fig.~\ref{fig:fig1} (B), we observe that LMs, guided by few-shot demonstrations, implicitly drive the hidden states towards TVS calculated independently in the previous low-rank filter injection experiments to produce task-specific outputs.
 Moreover, we also confirm a consistent behavior in the aforementioned unseen label scenario.
 Furthermore, we identify a set of attention heads (termed \textit{Denoising Head} in this paper), which are highly independent from the input labels and induction heads, conducting such task-oriented information removal by re-encoding the queries' information.
-Such localization enables ablation experiments by zeroing these heads' outputs, which results in substantial accuracy degradation, especially in unseen label scenarios, where the accuracy drops nearly to zero, strongly indicating the task-oriented information removal as an essential mechanism for ICL.
+Such head-localization enables ablation experiments by zeroing these heads' outputs, which results in substantial accuracy degradation, especially in unseen label scenarios, where the accuracy drops nearly to zero, strongly indicating the task-oriented information removal as an essential mechanism for ICL.

-\textbf{In summary, the main contributions of this paper are:} (1) We propose a novel ICL mechanism from a task-oriented information removal perspective, where demonstrations remove the task-irrelevant information from the query to drive LM's output on the specified task.
-(2) We identify denoising heads that drive the task-oriented information removal, to enable further ablation experiments for verifying the effectiveness of the information removal operation.
-(3) We address induction heads’ limitation on unseen labels by showing that ablating denoising heads (also the information removal operation) sharply reduces accuracy, and collapsing to zero on unseen label scenarios.
+\textbf{In summary, the main contributions of this paper are:} \textbf{(1, \S\ref{sec.method})} We propose a novel and systematic evaluation framework to measure the task-oriented information removal dynamics in hidden states, which is a versatile methodology for not only the ICL scenario. \textbf{(2, \S\ref{sec:3.1}, \ref{sec:3.2})} Based on the proposed evaluation framework, we propose a novel ICL mechanism from the task-oriented information removal perspective, where demonstrations remove the task-irrelevant information from the query to drive LM's output on the specified task. \textbf{(3, \S\ref{sec.4.2})} We identify denoising heads responsible for task-oriented information removal, enabling subsequent ablation to verify their effectiveness.
+We further address induction heads’ limitation on unseen labels by showing that ablating denoising heads (also the information removal) sharply reduces accuracy, and collapses to zero on unseen label scenarios.